 Does Drinking Dairy Products Prevent Osteoporosis?

-There are some realities for why milk and dairy products have always been recommend for bone health and to prevent osteoporosis.
+There are some reasons why milk and dairy products have always been recommended for bone health and to prevent osteoporosis.
 This is because of the large amount of calcium it gives you, 120 mg for every 100 g.
-Also, the lactose (the sugar in milk) that it contains improves its absorption in the body.
+Also, the lactose (the sugar present in milk) improves its absorption into the body.

-On the other hand, this is a natural and readily available food, even though the quality of milk that is sold today is much lower than that of a few decades ago.
+In addition to this, it’s a natural and readily available food, even though the quality of milk sold these days is lower than that of a few decades ago.

-- On the other hand, these proteins also acidify the blood.
+- In addition to this, these proteins also acidify the blood.
 This acidification demineralizes your bones, because in order to balance and make your body more alkaline, it has to use a part of these minerals.

-- There are many people that experience different levels of lactose intolerance without knowing it.
+- There are many people who experience different levels of lactose intolerance without knowing it.
 This intolerance damages your intestinal health, irritating them and worsening the absorption of nutrients.

-- Sesame: It contains more calcium than milk and is much more digestible.
-You can eat raw ground sesame or as gomashio (ground and toasted with salt), oil, or tahini (a sesame paste).
+- Sesame: This contains more calcium than milk and is much more digestible.
+You can eat it raw, or as gomashio (ground and toasted with salt), with oil, or in the form of tahini (a sesame paste).
 You can also blend tahini with water, lemon, cinnamon, and honey to make your own sesame drink.

 - Cooked carrots: They are much richer in calcium than when they are raw.

-- Seaweed: They are also very rich in many other minerals.
+- Seaweed: High in calcium and in many other minerals.
 You can use them to cook stews and season sauces and salads.
 We suggest spirulina algae because of its many properties.

 - Leafy green vegetables, especially broccoli.

-- Maca: It contains a lot of calcium and iron and is also a great hormonal regulator.
-People with uncontrollable hypertension and people with an overexcited immune system should be careful.
-We recommend reading this article to know what dosage to take.
+- Maca: This contains a lot of calcium and iron and is also a great hormonal regulator.
+People with erratic hypertension or with an overactive immune system should be careful.

-- Cinnamon mixture: Very rich in calcium, but you should eat it in small quantities and combined with infusions, or vegetable or fruit drink so that it doesn’t cause acidification.
+- Cinnamon mixture: Very rich in calcium, but you should eat it in small quantities and combined with infusions, or vegetable and fruit drinks, so that it doesn’t cause acidification.

 - Horsetail: We aren’t suggesting this medicinal plant for its calcium content but rather because it is very rich in silicon, which helps you assimilate calcium better.
 You can consume two or three cups a day.

-As important as it is to eat sources of calcium, it is also important to avoid the foods that take it away.
+As important as it is to eat sources of calcium, it’s also important to avoid the foods that take it away.
 See below for examples of these: